22 TIFF (.tif, .tiff) Images

 We use the ijtiff package, which is designed for scientific image handling and correctly processes multi-page and high-bit-depth files.

-If you do not have the required packages, run this command once in your R console:
+The following R packages are required.
+If you don’t have these packages, uncomment this code and run it once in your R console:

 Code